 Loka Hatha Yoga offers free teacher training for yogis seeking to volunteer with the Sheriff's Office, or provide other public service.
 Your help is needed.
 Whether you have no prior experience, or lots of prior experience, we need your help.

 We invite you to participate and contribute.
 Contact firstname.lastname@example.org, or (970) 778-2835 for more information

 The Proxy War - Brahma Vaivart Purana 9.30

 To help them in their fight, they asked their gods for help.
 The doves asked Yama for help, and were given weapons.
 The owls were given weapons and help from Agni.
-Thus the two gods came to be in a war: first by proxy (through the struggle of the doves and owls), then as each god was responsible for the harm to the other god's family, with each other.
+Thus the two Devas came to be in a war: first by proxy (through the struggle of the doves and owls), then as each god was responsible for the harm to the other Deva's family, with each other.

-With each intervention by the gods, as they gave more and more help, the war grew more and more vicious, with strikes resulting in counterstrikes, and even attacks on nests, fledglings and eggs.
+With each intervention by the Devas, as they gave more and more help, the war grew more and more vicious, with strikes resulting in counterstrikes, and even attacks on nests, fledglings and eggs.
 Non-combatants were harmed, and entire stretches of the banks of the river were destroyed, involving others in the combat.
 Soon, all the world would be burned by war!

 At last Yama and Agni intervened one last time.
 They persuaded the owls and doves to forget their hatred, and live together as friends - as Yama and Agni had.

 The place where treaties of peace were agreed to became a place of pilgrimage.
 Where the doves welcomed friendship with the owls became named Yamya-tirtha; where the owls welcomed friendship with the doves became named Agni-tirtha.